lexibank/tlopo/out/vol4/chapter7.md

-—and in that part of MM which lies within the Northwest Solomons:
+— and in that part of MM which lies within the Northwest Solomons:

 <table>
 <tr>